Torpedo boat type s 26. Torpedo boat. Interesting and little-known historical facts

 • speed 42 knots.

-Three torpedoes were fired from torpedo tubes located at the stern and having the shape of a chute, and the next three from a three-tube torpedo tube that could turn and was located on the deck of the ship.
+Three torpedoes were fired from torpedo tubes located at the stern and shaped like a trench, and the next three were fired from a three-tube torpedo tube, which could be turned and was located on the deck of the ship.
 In addition, the boat had two cannons and several machine guns.

 USSR torpedo boats of the D-3 brand were produced at the Leningrad plant and Sosnovsky, which was located in the Kirov region.
-There were only two boats of this type in the Northern Fleet when the Great Patriotic War began.
+The Northern Fleet had only two boats of this type when the Great Patriotic War began.
 In 1941, another 5 ships were produced at the Leningrad plant.
-Only starting from 1943, domestic and allied models began to enter service.
+Only starting in 1943, domestic and allied models began to enter service.

-The D-3 ships, unlike the previous G-5s, could operate at a farther (up to 550 miles) distance from the base.
-The speed of the torpedo boat of the new brand ranged from 32 to 48 knots, depending on the engine power.
-Another feature of the "D-3" was that they can make a volley while stationary, and from the "G-5" units - only at a speed of at least 18 knots, otherwise the fired missile could hit the ship.
-On board were:
+The D-3 vessels, unlike the previous G-5, could operate at a longer distance (up to 550 miles) from the base.
+The speed of the new brand of torpedo boat ranged from 32 to 48 knots, depending on engine power.
+Another feature of the “D-3” was that it was possible to fire a salvo from them while stationary, and from the “G-5” units - only at a speed of at least 18 knots, otherwise the fired missile could hit the ship.
+On board the ship were:

-• two torpedoes 533 mm sample of the thirty-ninth year:
+• two 533 mm torpedoes of the thirty-ninth model:

 • two DShK machine guns;